Module 18 − Radar Principles

 Q17.
 Horn radiators serve what purpose other than being directional radiators?

-The range of a radar contact is determined by special ANGING CIRCUITS.
-The following three
+The range of a radar contact is determined by special ANGING Circuits.
+The

 basic types of ranging circuits are used.

 produce a movable gate that measures range based on elapsed time and can be used on A-scope and PPI displays.